 The way we are doing this is through our Passion2Profit strategy.

 P2P has been a successful 7 year project co-funded together with MPI.
-Co-funding finished in September 2022 and the P2P programme continues as an industry funded activity with a focus on farm productivity and performance.
+Co-funding and the programme finished in September 2022.
+The resources continue to be available and some programmes continue under programmes to improve practice change and capability.
 Marketing programmes are continuing as apart of a range of ongoing and new marketing initiatives.
 The initial P2P project was made up of two interlinked projects:

 - Marketing premium venison